caiiiycuk/vss-new-models/README.md

 ## How to publish

-If you used this repository as template, then you have configured action that will publish builded addon into releases page on github.
 To do a release you need to create a tag and push it to github.

 ```